VidushiJaiswal7/Virtual-Tourist/README.md

 This application was created specifically for Udacity's iOS Developer Nanodegree.
 The Virtual Tourist app downloads and stores images from Flickr.
 The app allows users to drop pins on a map, as if they were stops on a tour.
 Users will then be able to download pictures for the location and persist both the pictures, and the association of the pictures with the pin

 # Technologies Used
-Stack View
+Stack View,
-Auto Layout
+Auto Layout,
-UIKit
+UIKit,
-Swift
+Swift,
-Text Field Delegate
+Text Field Delegate,
-MapKit
+MapKit,
-CoreLocation
+CoreLocation,
-JSON data.
+JSON data,
-API's
+API's,
-Navigation/Tab Bar Controllers
+Navigation/Tab Bar Controllers,
-Grand Central Dispatch
+Grand Central Dispatch,
-UICollectionViews
+UICollectionViews,
-MVC
+MVC,
-Extensions
+Extensions,
-Core Data
+Core Data,
 NSUserDefaults

 # User Interface